ros2/ros2_documentation/source/Features.rst

      - `Wiki <https://github.com/ros2/freertps/wiki>`__
      -

-Beside features of the platform the most impact of ROS comes from its available packages.
+Besides core features of the platform, the biggest impact of ROS comes from its available packages.
-The following are a few high profile packages which are available in the latest release:
+The following are a few high-profile packages which are available in the latest release:

 * `gazebo_ros_pkgs <https://index.ros.org/r/gazebo_ros_pkgs/>`__
 * `image_transport <https://index.ros.org/r/image_common>`__